tadhgboyle/tab/README.md

 - Detailed user history and order list pages with fully interactive and searchable tables (see above!).

 ### Todo:

 *High to Low sort*
-- Let parents set $ per area (waterfront, candy store etc) [Started - untested]
+- Let parents set $ per area (waterfront, candy store etc) [Started]
-    - Add tags and categories to products + be able to search by tags.
 - While viewing an order be able to return items via table (removed -1 feature)
+- Click on item name to check/uncheck checkbox.
+Makes it not as hard to click a small area
 - Stats -> Income by week, month...
 Most popular products...
 - Add stock/inventory features...
 - Add tracking of role/balance etc changes